 The H. Malcolm Fraser books include 30 pre-1851 works but are mainly 20th century.
 Many of the books include letters, receipts or related articles.
 The University Special Collections also hold the papers of H. Malcolm Fraser (see below).
 His collections were given to the University Library in 1970-71.

-- The Cotton Collection is not catalogued but a handlist is available.
+- The Cotton collection is catalogued on the online catalogue and a handlist is also available.

 Associated library collections

 - Cowan Bee Collection (part of The Museum of English Rural Life library collections)

 - The library of the Museum of English Rural Life, which is searchable via the catalogue, also contains books on bees and beekeeping.

 Reference: MS 1095 Date: 1929-1963 Extent: 17 boxes

 Henry Malcolm Fraser was born in Wandsworth in 1874.
 Malcolm took a B.A. degree from London University and became a schoolmaster at various small private schools before obtaining a post at Alleyne’s Grammar School in Stone, Staffordshire where he remained for the rest of his teaching career, eventually becoming Headmaster.